brazier/ECSAP-e-/README.md

 ========

 ECSAP(e) - Easy CS Admin Panel
+<h3>At the moment this project is broken, switching lib and rewriting most things.</h3>

 A fork of CS:GO Web Admin made by Reneb https://sourceforge.net/projects/csgowebadmin/

-At the moment this project is broken, switching lib and rewriting most things.

 REQUIREMENTS:
 - PHP5